iansinnott/webpack-base-project/README.md

 console.log(add(1, 2));
 ```

 As you can see, Babel as transpiled our ES6 code and also added `'use strict';` to each file.
 Nice!
 This is a big improvement.
 However, you may notice that we're not bundling these files anymore.
 We've stopped using Webpack entirely.
+Let's see how we can bring Webpack back into the picture.

 ### Webpack Loaders

-Webpack loaders are a feature of Webpack which allows you perform arbitrary operations on source files as they are beeing bundled.
+Whew, now we can get on to the main event of this section: Webpack loaders.
+Webpack loaders are a feature of Webpack which allows you perform operations on source files as they are being bundled.
 In our case, we want to run our source files through Babel before bundling them.
 This is simple enough to configure in Webpack.

 However, before we move on lets first move our `index.js` and `app.js` files into their own directory where all our source files will live:

 ```
 mkdir src